ReginalThembaubisi/golden-palms-crm/README.md

 ## Default Credentials

-**⚠️ IMPORTANT: Change these immediately after installation!**
+**⚠️ IMPORTANT: This is a demo system.
+Change these immediately after installation!**

 - Username: `admin`
 - Password: Set during database initialization (contact administrator for default)
-- **Security Note:** Default credentials should be changed immediately after first login
+- **Security Note:** Default credentials should be changed immediately after first login.
+This is a demo/prototype - do not use default credentials in production.

 To change the password, update it directly in the database or create a password reset feature.